b-charles/pigs/config/README.md

 * `--[name]="[value]"` (e.g.: `--music="Via con me"`)
 * `--[name]` for boolean value, which will be associated with the value `true`
 * `--no-[name]` for boolean value, which will be associated with the value `false`.

-#### Programmatic configuration source

-This last supported configuration source is used for the unit tests.
-It's defined (by default) with the priority `999`, in the module `github.com/b-charles/pigs/config/confsources/programmatic`.

-The method `SetEnvForTests` takes a map of string to string in input and call the ioc module to record a new config source in the test scope.
-The method should be called in the fixture (before tests) of unit tests, and the method `ioc.ClearTests` should be called to clear the definitions.

 ### The `Configuration`